-Concerning the software, we use WorldToolkit (from Sense8), to create the virtual scenarios, and other packages for model development.
-For the design of the first part (quantum mechanics) of "Virtual Water", we use mainly the freeware PC Gamess^[8], that performs the water molecule calculations (namely geometry optimization, electron density, etc.) and the freeware Molden package for molecular representation.
-For the second part (molecular dynamics), we use commercial software packages (Mathcad, 3D Studio Max and Autocad) for development of models and optimization and Visual C++ for implementing the molecular dynamics algorithm.
+Concerning the software, we use WorldToolkit (from Sense8), that serves the definition and creation of the virtual scenarios, and other packages for model development.
+For the design of the first part (quantum mechanics) of "Virtual Water", we use mainly the freeware PC Gamess [10], that performs the water molecule calculations (namely geometry optimization, electron density, etc.) and the freeware Molden [11] package for molecular representation.
+For the second part (molecular dynamics), we use commercial software packages (Mathcad, 3D Studio Max and Autocad) for development of models and optimization and Visual C^{++} for implementing the molecular dynamics algorithm.